 Magnesium is also involved in the production of serotonin.
 Research shows lower magnesium levels in the platelets of suicidal patients with depression than in non-suicidal depressed patients.
 Magnesium is present in foods like legumes, nuts, seeds, fish and leafy green vegetables.
-Because there is a very high demand for magnesium in your body and the food supply is depleted in it, I recommend magnesium supplementation.
+Because there is a very high demand for magnesium in your body and our food supply is depleted in it, I recommend magnesium supplementation.

 Iron is a co-factor for the enzyme that converts tryptophan to 5-HTP.
 Iron-rich foods include beef, poultry, and leafy greens like spinach and kale.

 Deficiency of testosterone, DHEAs, DHT and progesterone can all contribute to feelings of depression.
-Deficiency, sudden decline of and an excess of estradiol (estrogen) are also associated with depression.
+Deficiency of estrogen, a sudden decline in estrogen or an excess of estradiol (estrogen) are also associated with depression.
 Research on reproductive hormones and mental health suggest that reproductive hormones influence the neurotransmitter receptors in your brain.
 Estradiol increases the rate of the enzyme that produces serotonin.
 It also decreases the rate of the enzyme that breaks it down.

 A Healthy Gut

 Since 80-90% of your body’s serotonin is located in the gut, having a healthy gut may be crucial to raising its levels.
 Good bacteria in your gut help to keep the gut healthy and may influence its production.
 One study on probiotics found that after probiotic supplementation, there is a significant increase in the concentration of serum serotonin and a decreased level of tryptophan in plasma.
 Probiotics are found in fermented foods like miso, Kim Chi, yogourt, raw sauerkraut and kefir.

 Active Folic Acid or L-5MTHF

 5-MTHF deficiency decreases SAMe in the rat brain.
-SAMe acts as an antidepressant in humans.
+SAMe acts as a natural antidepressant in humans.
 There is a genetic mutation called an MTHFR mutation in which people have difficulty producing L-5MTHF from food or supplemental folic acid.
 These people benefit from avoiding supplements with inactive folic acid (referred to as folate or folic acid) and only using supplemental folic acid in the form of 5MTHF or L-5MTHF.